Considered Harmful

 !”.
 Whatever X

-may be, it is built on these battle tested crypto patterns, so it just inherits the properties!
+may be, it is built on these battle tested cryptography patterns, so it just inherits the properties!
 This is a trap though, leading to the often typed advice “Do not roll your own crypto.”
 While the patterns do in fact have these guarantees (maths), it is all to easy to describe a protocol which completely undermines them on accident.
 A scheme which does this is “considered harmful” since users will shoot themselves in the foot trying to use it.

 Nostr already has public/private key cryptography built-in, that is how any message is signed by its author.
-If we know a user’s public key on Nostr, can we just encrypt a message with that, so only the user could decrypt it with their private key?
+If we know a user’s public key on nostr, can we just encrypt a message with that, so only the user could decrypt it with their private key?
 Sure could, a quick pit stop on why that is not the most efficient scheme though.

 Hybrid Cryptography